The Session Men

 Ernie Shear – Session Guitarist

-For Move It he played, a beautiful blonde Hofner archtop guitar with a DeArmond pick-up near the bridge.
+For Move It, he played, a beautiful blonde Hofner archtop guitar with a DeArmond pick-up near the Bridge.
 It has been suggested that he used a Fender amp although I doubt that; it seems too early.
 It’s more likely that he would have used a Selmer or some such.
-The “suggestion” that Ernie used a Fender Deluxe amplifier was made by Ernie himself, in an interview with me in the mid 1990s.
+The “suggestion” that Ernie used a Fender Deluxe Amplifier was made by Ernie himself, in an Interview in the mid-1990s.
 That interview was eventually used by “Guitarist” magazine.
 “Ernie played an absolutely wonderful introduction,” confirms Malcolm Addey.
 “He was one of those guys who would play whatever was required without getting uptight, and so he just turned up his EQ and let it rip.
 It came out really great, and that’s what got everybody’s attention.
 For his part, Cliff liked to play while he was singing, so Norrie Paramor allowed him to hold on to his guitar, and after a false start we completed the song in a couple of takes.
-There were no edits whatsoever — we did very few edits in the pop field, and those were usually only on an LP, which might be a little more complex.
+There were no edits whatsoever – we did very few edits in the pop field, and those were usually only on an LP, which might be a little more complex.